-Our board of directors currently consists of six directors and is divided into three classes, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and our amended and restated bylaws.
-There are two directors in Class I whose term of office expires in 2023, Margaret A. McLoughlin, Ph.D. and Una Ryan, OBE, Ph.D. who will stand for election at the Annual Meeting.
-At the recommendation of our nominating and corporate governance committee, our board of directors nominated each of Dr. McLoughlin and Dr. Ryan for election at the Annual Meeting as a Class I director for a three-year term expiring at our 2026 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
-Each of the nominees is currently a director of the Company who was previously elected by the stockholders.
+Our board of directors currently consists of eight directors and is divided into three classes, with staggered three-year terms, pursuant to our Certificate of Incorporation and our Bylaws.
+There are three directors in Class II whose term of office expires in 2024, Dirk Thye, M.D., David A. Lamond, and Luca Benatti, Ph.D. who will stand for election at the Annual Meeting.
+At the recommendation of our nominating and corporate governance committee, our board of directors nominated each of Dr. Thye, Mr. Lamond, and Dr. Benatti for election at the Annual Meeting as a Class II director for a three-year term expiring at our 2027 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+All three of the nominees are current directors, and, if elected, will be continuing their roles on our board of directors.
+Dr. Thye and Dr. Benatti have not been previously elected by our stockholders.
+As described above, Dr. Benatti's candidacy was recommended by EryDel pursuant to the Purchase Agreement.

-Shares represented by proxies will be voted "FOR" the election of each of the two nominees named below, unless the proxy is marked to withhold authority to so vote.
+Shares represented by proxies will be voted "FOR" the election of each of the three nominees named below, unless the proxy is marked to withhold authority to so vote.
 If any nominee for any reason is unable to serve or for good cause will not serve, the proxies may be voted for such substitute nominee as the proxy holder might determine.
 Each nominee has consented to being named in this Proxy Statement and to serve if elected.
-Proxies may not be voted for more than two directors.
+Proxies may not be voted for more than three directors.
 Stockholders may not cumulate votes for the election of directors.